plushcatboy/plushcatboy.github.io/README.md

 # plushcatboy.github.io

-Shiloh Terra Schwartz (PluSh or PLUSHCATBOY) is an indie game dev based in Colorado.
+I'm Shiloh Terra Schwartz (PluSh or PLUSHCATBOY) an indie game dev.
+This is my website.